Skip to main content

 Examples:

-Changes the schema associated with an attached relation in the distribution metadata.
+Changes the schema associated with an attached table in the distribution metadata.

 Examples: